zamiramos/TweeterProject/Readme.md

 ## Conclusions until now

-1. 5000 maximum number of words choosen because it give us the best results.
+1. 5000 maximum number of words choosen because it gives us the best results.
-2. The sequence length is very dominant parameter, 20 gives the best result.
+2. The sequence length is very a dominant parameter, 20 gives the best result.
 3. The learning is super fast compare to SVM classifier.
-4. I recognize in deep learning a lot of potential, but it give me the impression that it more sensitive in manner of configuration and data, the conventional algorithm SVM seems to be more stable.
+4. I recognize in deep learning a lot of potential, but it gives me the impression that it is more sensitive in manner of configuration and data, the conventional algorithm SVM seems to be more stable.

 We choose to continue with n-gram SVM.